 What Is a Feeding Tube, and How Do I Get Insurance to Pay for One?

-We have been providing patients enteral feeding and nutrition supplies and has been helping to get them covered by insurance.
+We have been providing patients with enteral feeding and nutrition supplies and helping our customers get covered by insurance since 1984.
 In this post, I’ll share what we’ve learned in all those years.

 What is enteral feeding?
 The basics of tube feeding

 Jejunostomy tube: The tube is surgically inserted directly into the bowel.
 The tube is connected to a machine which pumps liquid nutrition either continuously or food is syringed into the tube by hand.
 This is also meant for long-term use.

-- There are three common types of formulas that are fed through feeding tubes: intact, hydrolyzed, and modular.
+There are three common types of formulas that are fed through feeding tubes: intact, hydrolyzed, and modular.
 The type of formula used depends on the patient’s needs, condition and ability to digest and absorb protein.

-- A feeding tube can be either permanent or temporary.
+A feeding tube can be either permanent or temporary.
 A doctor is the only one who can diagnose the need for a feeding tube and the length of time it will be required.
 Doctors also prescribe the type of nutrition that must be fed by the tube.
 These instructions must be followed exactly.

-- Never put anything into the tube other than what is medically specified.
+Never put anything into the tube other than what is medically specified.
 Enteral nutrition is a medical supply that must be stored and dosed properly.
 It is specially formulated to provide all of the calories, nutrients, and hydration for someone who can not eat or drink.

-- A feeding tube is not the place for regular food (not even pureed).
+A feeding tube is not the place for regular food (not even pureed).
 It is not the place to inject medicines unless specified by the doctor.
 It is a surgically inserted medical device and must be treated as such.

 Getting insurance to pay for feeding tube formula, feeding tubes